NaserFaryad/Instalation_Guide/README.md

 The Ubuntu repositories now contain the same drivers as the ```graphics-drivers``` PPA.
 Enter ```apt search nvidia-driver``` To get the latest version of the driver.
 In this time the latest version is 495.44.So feel free to install the 495.44 drivers.
-Here is how to list all nvidia driver version on your Ubuntu machine using the combination of the apt-cache command and egrep command/grep command:
+Here is how to list all Nvidia driver versions on your Ubuntu machine using the combination of the apt-cache command and egrep command/grep command:

-NOTE: for cuda11.8 you should install Driver 520.0 atleast.
+NOTE: for cuda11.8 you should install Driver 520.0 at least.

+NOTE: Remove CUDA Toolkit: `sudo apt-get --purge remove "*cublas*" "*cufft*" "*curand*" "*cusolver*" "*cusparse*" "*npp*" "*nvjpeg*" "cuda*" "nsight*" `

 ```apt-cache search 'nvidia-driver-' | grep '^nvidia-driver-[[:digit:]]*' ```